 (6) Except for land needed for public places or internal engineering services, any additional land required by the municipality or other organs of state arising from an approved subdivision must be acquired subject to applicable laws that provide for the acquisition or expropriation of land.

-(7) A Municipal Planning Tribunal or Land Development Officer must not approve a land development or land use application subject to a condition that approval in terms of other legislation is required.
+(7) A Municipal Planning Tribunal or Land Development Officer may approve a land development or land use application subject to a condition that approval in terms of other legislation is required.

 (8) Conditions which require a standard to be met must specifically refer to an approved or published standard.